rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

 >  How large a uint can be packed with an address in one slot?

-An address takes 20 bytes.
-Thus there are 12 bytes which are still free in this slot.
+A slot contains 32 bytes and an address already takes 20 bytes.
+Thus there are 12 bytes (= 96 bits) which are still free in this slot.

-It can be used to put a uint256(1 bytes) and a uint4
+You can pack an `uint96` with an address in the same slot.

 ### Gas refund